 In this course, students will analyze the foundations of strategic planning and the role of internal and external environments in business growth.
 They will develop strategies for managing their product and business portfolio.
-Additionally, they will examine the implementation of strategies through evaluation and control processes aimed at the achievement of sustainable competitive advantages for businesses.
+Additionally, thev will examine implementation of strategies through evaluation and control processes aimed at the achievement of sustainable competitive advantages for businesses.